elgui/mcp-ragdocs/README.md

 5. Check the server logs for any errors related to tool registration

 The most common cause of missing tools is that they are registered as handlers but not included in the `tools` array returned by the `ListToolsRequestSchema` handler.

+### Timeout Issues with Large Repositories

+If you encounter timeout errors when indexing large repositories:

+1. The system now uses asynchronous processing to avoid MCP timeouts
+2. When adding a repository with `add_repository`, the indexing will continue in the background
+3. Use the `get_indexing_status` tool to monitor progress
+4. If you still experience issues, try these solutions:
+   - Reduce the scope of indexing with more specific include/exclude patterns
+   - Break up very large repositories into smaller logical units
+   - Increase the batch size in the code if your system has more resources available
+   - Check system resources (memory, CPU) during indexing to identify bottlenecks